deadpixi/contracts/README.rst

 The Python 2 and <= 3.5 branch is available at https://github.com/deadpixi/contracts/tree/python2

+This legacy-compatible version is also distributed on PyPI along the 0.5.x branch; this branch will kept compatible with newer versions to the greatest extent possible.

 That branch is a drop-in replacement for this module and includes all functionality except support for "async def" functions.